 Have you ever wondered what it would be like to work at the Cook Museum of Natural Science?
 What would you have to know?
 What would you get to do?
-Come join us and explore the work of the museum aquarist, herpetologist, entomologist, and/or a specialized museum professional.
-Experience live animal feedings, behind the scenes tours, ocean classes, independent workstations, design classes, and dissections!
+Come join us and explore the work of the museum aquarist, herpetologist, or entomologist.
+Experience live animal feedings, behind the scenes tours, educational classes, independent workstations, and dissection classes!
 Lunch and a t-shirt included.
 Please see individual camp descriptions for more information.

-Aquarist for a day (One Day)

-Herpetologist for a Day (One Day)

-Entomologist for a Day (One Day)
+Aquarist for a Day (One Day) - \$125/student Herpetologist for a Day (One Day) - \$125/student Entomologist for a Day (One Day) - \$125/student

-A Week at the Museum (Five Days)

-Alabama Standards
+Field Trip Connections to Alabama Standards